NaufalGhifari/2A2S-Final-Project/documentations/CUDA_documentation.md

-# Torch and Cuda documentation for this project machine's
+# Torch and Cuda documentation for this project main machine.
 This document aims to detail any specfic version of softwares, packages, and drivers in the event any compatibility issues arises.

 ## My GPU (RTX-3060 Mobile) initial stats: